Best Ways to deal with car windshield scratches

 Getting a scratch on your car’s windshield is as annoying as much as it is dangerous.
 It is also a commonplace occurrence.
 A car windshield scratch can hinder the driver’s visibility and compromise passengers’ safety.
-So it is imperative to resolve the problem quickly, especially when the scratches are minor.
+So, it is imperative to resolve the problem quickly, especially when the scratches are minor.
 Once you’ve identified the cause of the scratch and how deep the damage is, you can figure out the best way to deal with it.

 What is a Windshield Made of?

 Windshields are made of laminated glass that offers the highest degree of safety against injuries and accidents.
 The laminated glass consists of three layers – a layer of vinyl between two sheets of glass — all stuck together under extreme heat and pressure in a specialized oven known as an autoclave.
 Because of this construction, only the outer layer of the windshield sustains damage (typically minor scratches) in the case of moderate impact.
 Such scratches cannot be fixed, the only permanent solution to scratches is getting a replacement of the windshield.
 There might be short term solutions available in the market which make false claims but in reality there is no long term fix for the scratches.

 Why Does a Scratch on Your Windshield Deserve Attention?

 Your vehicle’s front glass provides structural integrity to the car, and a damaged windshield can affect the car roof’s strength.
 A crack, scratch, or chip can bring the whole roof down in case of a collision or traffic mishap.
 And if you are driving with a cracked windshield unattended for a long time, it poses the danger of caving in in case of some heavy, even mild external impact.
 Car window glass repairing and replacement is also crucial because a small chip is just a disaster waiting to take place – it can spiral into a large and deep crack soon which only a replacement may suffice.
 Additionally, the car front glass also supports the appropriate and timely deployment of the front airbags; however, once damaged, its ability to do so correctly is affected, severely exposing the life of occupants to danger.

 What Can Cause Scratches on Your Windshield?